Bachelor’s Degree Curriculum

 - ENVS101 Environmental Science (3 credits)

-3) General Education Distribution (18 credits)
+3. General Education Distribution

-Coursework across the humanities, arts, natural sciences, information science, and mathematics that broadens students’ intellectual, cultural, and creative development.
+students’ intellectual, cultural, and creative development.
 Courses in this category may vary by major.

 - THEO220 Introduction to Christian Ethics (3 credits)